How to digitally sign a PDF using a YubiKey

 YubiKey Manager Certificate Loading Screenshot

-Once you’ve prepared your YubiKey device, it’s time to create a Swift project that integrates the PDF signing capabilities of PSPDFKit with the YubiKey.
+Once you’ve prepared your YubiKey device, create a Swift project that integrates Nutrient’s PDF signing capabilities with the YubiKey.

-Step 2 — Create an iOS Project That Integrates the YubiKey SDK and the PSPDFKit PDF SDK
+Step 2 — Create an iOS project that integrates the YubiKey SDK and the Nutrient SDK

-To integrate PSPDFKit in a blank iOS project, follow the instructions in our integration guides and you’ll have a project ready in no time.
-The sample project will need to communicate with the YubiKey; the easiest way to do this is to integrate the YubiKey SDK for iOS, YubiKit.
-You can download it from this repository.
-How to integrate YubiKit in an iOS project is outside the scope of this article, but for simplicity’s sake, we recommend using a package manager like Swift Package Manager.
+To integrate Nutrient in a blank iOS project, follow the instructions in our integration guides.
+The sample project needs to communicate with the YubiKey, so integrate the YubiKey SDK for iOS (YubiKit) from this repository(opens in a new tab).
+How to integrate YubiKit in an iOS project is outside the scope of this article, but we recommend using Swift Package Manager.

-The main class you need to add to the project is a view controller that inherits from PSPDFKit’s PDFViewController so that it can present PDF files:
+The main class you need to add to the project is a view controller that inherits from Nutrient’s PDFViewController so that it can present PDF files:

 private class YubiKeyPDFViewController: PDFViewController {